 7.14.
-Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
+Under the NPPF, Neighbourhood Plans can designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
 Paragraph 100 of the NPPF says that the Local Green Space designation should only be used where the green space is: